Best Hiking Shorts for Women 2025

 POCKETS

 We tend not to use most of the pockets on hiking shorts because items stored in them can feel bothersome and can impede movement.
-We prefer shorts with minimal pockets, because they look more sleek and feel more comfortable.
+However, properly designed and placed pockets can make all the difference!

 Back pockets